BTC/USD vs. ETH/USD: Which is Better to Trade?

 Factor 1: Long-Term Price Potential

 You might be surprised to learn, however, that Ether has had a similar journey with its price movement versus the USD.
-ETH/USD started at around $7.65 on the 1 January 2017 and has since risen to a whopping high of nearly $1,200.
+ETH/USD started at around $781 on 1 January 2018 and rose to a whopping high of nearly $1,374 at one stage.

-Who will be the winner in 2018?
-That's very difficult to tell, but Bitcoin's leadership role (see factor 2) could make a continuation of Bitcoin's bull run, with levels of $25,000, $50,000 or even $100,000 no longer a fantasy.
+Who will be the winner in 2019?
+That's very difficult to tell, but Bitcoin's leadership role (see factor 2 below) could make a continuation of Bitcoin's bull run, with levels of $25,000, $50,000, or even $100,000 no longer a fantasy.
 The highest ever Bitcoin price is probably not yet written in stone.

-From this perspective, the Bitcoin chart seems to have the upper hand, as it's considered to be the market favourite – especially when considering its constant bullish price action and strong uptrend.
-You can clearly see the difference when you compare it to Ether, which had its bull sprints here and there but not as consistently as Bitcoin.
+From this perspective, the Bitcoin chart seems to have the upper hand, as it's considered to be the market favourite – especially when considering its constant bullish price action and its strong uptrends.
+You can clearly see the difference when you compare it to Ether, which had its bull sprints here and there, but not as consistently as Bitcoin.

-All in all, both instruments have moved up a lot so be aware that there is always a risk of market prices falling on unexpected news.
-Also the risk of an implosion can never be ruled out either, when considering how new these asset classes are.
+All in all, both instruments have moved up a lot, so be aware that there is always a risk of market prices falling due to unexpected news.
+Also, the risk of an implosion can never be ruled out either when considering these asset classes.
+Below you can see the Bitcoin chart plotted against the US Dollar (BTC/USD):

 Factor 2: Leadership Role